 Treatments were simpler than they had been in the 19th century—typically, walls were painted in one color, occasionally overlaid with a subtle glazed and sponged, dragged, or stippled texture, but never glossy.
 Stripes and striped wallpaper were in evidence.
-The frieze over a high wainscot was often decorated (see p.
-38).
+The frieze over a high wainscot was often decorated.
 The narrow frieze over a picture rail would be painted to coordinate with either the wall or the ceiling, and it might be stenciled—subtly, sometimes in just one color.
 Natural but stylized motifs were very popular: ginkgo leaves, pinecones, acorns.
 So were abstracted and geometric designs adapted from the era’s art movements.

 CONSIDER THE ROOM

-Public rooms (living room and dining room) had the more robust colors and embellishments, while family areas were kept simple.
+Public rooms (living room and dining room) had the more robust color palettes and embellishments, while family areas were kept simple.
 The new open plan of these houses—with just a colonnade separating the main rooms—suggest that schemes flow from space to space.
 That might mean tonal variation on a single hue, or two rooms done in complementary colors of similar intensity.
 The psychology of color was already discussed a hundred years ago, with familiar advice: blues for restful bedrooms, greens for calm, convivial spaces, hot colors to stimulate appetite in the dining room.

 NOT ALL WHITE